 My book, Beyond the Smile:The Therapeutic Use of the Photograph (Routledge) was about the importance of photographs in people’s lives and in psychotherapy.

 I gained a PhD., researching into the effects on survivors of telling the Holocaust story and, after I retired, I achieved a first class BA (Hons) degree in fine art.

 My passions are writing, painting, language, and blogging.
 My special interests are psychoanalysis, psychological freedom, diversity and inclusion and creative thinking.

-As a psychotherapist, I worked in various settings, privately and in a busy NHS psychotherapy unit in Manchester.
-I’ve also had years of therapy myself.
+As a psychotherapist, I worked in various settings, privately and in a busy NHS psychotherapy unit in Manchester as a principal psychotherapist.

-My experience of working for Relate, with couples, as a counsellor and supervisor, together with a psychotherapy training, has taught me much about the unconscious, relationships and how people feel and think.
+My experience of working for Relate, with individuals and couples, as a counsellor and supervisor, together with a psychotherapy training, has taught me much about the unconscious, relationships and how people feel and think.
 I have read widely around the subjects I studied.

-I’ve worked and researched extensively with the effects of trauma, running groups for women who had been sexually abused in childhood and, during the doctoral research, interviewing many Holocaust survivors.
+I’ve worked with and researched extensively the effects of trauma, running groups for women who had been sexually abused in childhood and, during the doctoral research, interviewing many Holocaust survivors.